-This can be a difficult area to treat.
-Not only because it’s hard to “reach” and see, but because the pores are larger on your back the breakouts can be more severe.
+Back acne can be hard to treat.
+Not only because it’s hard to “reach” and see, but the pores are larger on your back so the breakouts can be more severe.

-They are also more easily “blocked”, which often has to do with certain lifestyle things like clothing, sweat, hair products, etc.
+These pores also get blocked easier, which is often from certain lifestyle things like clothing, sweat, hair products, etc.

-We will look at all those and what to do about them – as well as the specific steps, products and treatments you do to help clear up back acne in this article.
+We will look at all those and what to do about them—plus the specific steps, products and treatments you can do to help clear up “bacne” in this article.

 First: Why do you get pimples on your back?
 And How To Prevent Back Acne